astropy/astropy/docs/coordinates/index.rst

 Getting Started
 ===============

-TODO: update to introduce SkyCoordinate first
+.. todo:: update to introduce SkyCoordinate first

 Coordinate objects are instantiated with a flexible and natural approach that supports both numeric angle values, (limited) string parsing, and can optionally